 Operating such a unique museum in a sparsely populated area of Montana is challenging.
 The museum receives no government funding for its operating costs.
 Instead, it relies solely on funds generated by admissions, gift store sales, programs and memberships to meet its operating costs.
 Without volunteers, the museum would be limited in the programs and opportunities it offers.

-The Great Plains Dinosaur Museum offers a variety of volunteer opportunities for all ages: educational programs for adults and children, fundraising events, fossil preparation, working in the gift store, or social media coordination.
+The Great Plains Dinosaur Museum offers a variety of volunteer opportunities for all ages: educational programs for adults and children, fundraising events, fossil preparation, working in the gift store, and much more!
 Volunteers also choose their own days and time.
 So, whatever you’d like to do and whenever you’d like to do it, the Great Plains Dinosaur Museum is grateful for your help!

 “I loved my internship at the Great Plains Dinosaur Museum; it provided me with an excellent opportunity to experience a more practical side of palaeontology than I have had the chance to learn at university or would likely have in my home country of England.
 Through my internship, not only was I instructed in fossil preparation, but I also learnt about and got hands on with proper fossil storage, excavation, jacketing, prospecting and the general workings of a museum.

 Despite being so far from home, everyone at the museum and the community went out of their way to make me feel welcome, from providing emotional support to supplying kitchenware.
 Alongside working at the museum, I had a fantastic time experiencing a different culture and there was always someone happy to accompany me or show me around.
 I would definitely recommend the GPDM internships to anyone looking to improve their knowledge of palaeontology and palaeontology as a vocation.”